yeahhhmat/calendar/lib/developer/lib/components/container/container.readme.md

 ## Props

 - `root` - accepts a string value of `'section' | 'main' | 'div'` and fall's back to `'div'` if no value is provided.
+- `leftSideNav` - accepts a valid JSX element
-- `children` - accepts a string or other valid JSX elements.
+- `content` - accepts a valid JSX element
 - `...rest` - accepts misc args as needed